isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The ``ha-maintenance-start`` Command
 ------------------------------------

-This command is used to initiate the transition of the server's partner into the ``in-maintenance`` state and the transition of the server receiving the command into the ``partner-in-maintenance`` state.
+This command is used to initiate the transition of the server's partners into the ``in-maintenance`` state and the transition of the server receiving the command into the ``partner-in-maintenance`` state in each HA relationship.
 See the :ref:`ha-maintenance` section for details.

 ::